 Dedicated to Maine Athletes…Past, Present & Future

-The M Club will celebrate University of Maine letter winners of 25 and 50 years ago, as well as seven new honorary members, during the annual Silver & Gold Breakfast on Saturday morning of Homecoming, Oct.
-17.
+The M Club inducted seven new honorary members during the annual Silver & Gold Breakfast held on Saturday morning of Homecoming in the Wells Conference Center.

-To be inducted as honorary members are Paul Hannigan, Ronald Morrill, Hayden Shaw, Dr. Robert Strong, Janine Tremble, and Betsy and John Vickery.
+Inducted as honorary members of the M Club were Paul Hannigan, Ronald Morrill, Hayden Shaw, Dr. Robert Strong, Janine Tremble ’86, and John ’64 and Betsy Vickery.

 Hannigan was nominated for an honorary “M” by Seth Woodcock, associate director of athletic development, who notes that Hannigan “has been a steadfast supporter of UMaine athletic programs for several decades.
 Paul’s support and loyalty represent the very best in our fans and we are lucky to have him on our team.”